lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Step 8: (Encrypt the Completed-Ballot [done by voter])
-Details depend on file system being used.
+Details depend on the file system being used.
 Q: If an anonymized blockchain system is used, is there a need to encrypt the submitted ballot? e.g. could the ballot have an anonymized id?